rowan-m/sym-ngi-var-esi-demo/README.md

 ---------

 The use of ESI is enabled through Twig's `render` tag.
-To demonstrate this, an additional action called "`included`" has been added to the default controller along with a matching template.
+To demonstrate this, an additional action called `included` has been added to the default controller along with a matching template.

 * `var/www/Symfony/src/Ibuildings/EsiDemoBundle/Controller/DefaultController.php`